 The Junior School broadly follows, but extends beyond, the National Curriculum.
 Emphasis is placed on English, Maths and Science and WPD, which are all taught by a pupil's Form Tutor.
 The number of periods for each subject per week can be seen in the chart below.
-All forms are of mixed ability, but Maths is set by ability in J2, J3 and J4, and in J1 once their teachers feel they have had enough time to assess them, or by the October half term at the latest.
+All forms are of mixed ability, but Maths is set by ability in all year groups.

-In J1 and J2 a majority of periods are taught by the Form Tutor.
-In J3 and J4 an increasing number of subjects are taught by specialist teachers from within the Prep School staff.
+A number of subjects are taught by specialist teachers from within the Prep School staff.
 Spanish, Music and Sport are taught across all year groups by specialist staff.
 A very large number of pupils take individual instrumental lessons, at a variety of times throughout the school day.